 Should You Decant Sparkling Wine?

-No, never.
-If you let sparkling wine sit in a decanter, it will heat up, lose its fizz, and become flat and dull.
-So decanting is a no-go for sparklers.
+No, the vast majority of sparklers shouldn’t be decanted.
+If you let them sit in a decanter, they will heat up, lose their fizz, and become flat and dull.

 As you’ve just read, the world of sparkling wine is versatile.
 It has something to offer for lovers of reds and whites, and sweet and dry styles.
 When planning your next celebration, consider trying a sparkler you haven’t tasted before.
 Maybe you’ll find one that you like even better than Champagne.